Etienne223/restaurant-css-framework/README.md

 ### Objectives

-The first objectif of this exercice is to learn more about Twitter Bootstrap and how to use.
+The main objectif of this exercice is to learn more about Twitter Bootstrap and how to use.

 ### Mock-ups